 Bitcoin remains mysterious, even after more than six years as an open source online currency.
 Its value peaked in 2013 — when it also inspired the memeplex that is Dogecoin — and its creator was unveiled as much as an anonymous person or group can be unveiled.
 Users mine bitcoin by allowing their computers to run complex algorithms and software, in a way being paid rent for use of their CPU resources.
+There are a bunch of companies that accept bitcoin payments.
 The idea has inspired countless episodes of America’s favorite “eccentric geniuses commit or solve really weird crimes” television and even more mainstream shows like the Good Wife.
 One part of bitcoin’s appeal is that it can be anonymous.
 But another large part is that it’s instantaneous and free to exchange bitcoin funds, and there are at least 10 bitcoin alternatives to send money without large fees.

 Amazon.com, Inc. (NASDAQ:AMZN) briefly flirted with the peer-to-peer payment market before shutting down its Amazon WebPay service in 2014 and may be exploring an alternative to catch up with the competition, such as PayPal, which has been one of the oldest players not just in the peer-to-peer transactions but business-to-consumer as well.
 Meanwhile, Amazon.com, Inc. (NASDAQ:AMZN) is challenging Paypal Holdings Inc (NASDAQ:PYPL) and Square Inc (NYSE:SQ) by expanding its Pay With Amazon function to third-party mobile apps.